Iris scariosa: Description

 It is similar in form to Iris pumila.

 It has a yellow-white, thick, fleshy rhizome, that is between 1.2 and 2.2 cm in diameter.
 Under the rhizome are secondary stolon-like roots.
 On top of the rhizome, are the yellow-white, fibrous remains of last seasons leaves.
 The creeping habit of the ground covering rhizomes, makes small tufts of plants.

 It has ensiform (sword-shaped), sub-lanceolate, or falcate (sickle-shaped), blue-grey, or grey-green leaves.
 They can grow up to between 10 and 18 cm long, and between 1 and 1.8 cm wide.
 They are generally longer than the flowering stem.

 It has a flowering stem or peduncle, that can grow up to between 10 and 20 cm tall.
 It is normally 15 cm tall.
 The stems are leafless.

 The stem has 3 or 4, thin, lanceolate, spathes (leaves of the flower bud), they are (scarious) membranous, and semi-transparent.
 They are 4–6 cm long, and 1.5–2 cm wide.
 They have a reddish purple, or lilac margins.

 It has a brown-purple, short perianth tube, which is about 1.5–4 cm long, and slightly flared upward.
 It also has short pedicels (flower stalks).

-The stems hold 2, terminal (top of stem) flowers, blooming in mid to late spring, between April to May, or May, or May to June.
+The stems hold 2, terminal (top of stem) flowers, blooming in mid to late spring, between April and May, or May, or May to June.

 The unscented, flowers are 3.5–5.5 cm in diameter, come in shades of violet, reddish violet, lilac, blue-purple, or blue.
-Some sources also refer to rarely, near white or yellow shaded flowers, but these may, however only refer to Iris glaucescens.
+Some sources also refer to rarely, near white or yellow shaded flowers, but these may, however, only refer to Iris glaucescens.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls are oblong, or obovate shaped, with a narrow claw (section near the stem).
 They are 4.5–6 cm long and 1.5 cm wide.
 In the centre of each of the falls is a yellow 'beard' of hairs, but it can be sometime white on the blade (the wide part of the petal).
 The erect, oblanceolate shaped standards, are 3.5–5 cm long and 0.5 cm wide.

 It has 1.8 cm long stamens, 1.5 – 2.8 cm long ovary, that is fusiform (spindle shaped), and a lavender or pale purple style branch, that is 3.5 cm long.

 After the iris has flowered, between mid to late summer, or June to August, or June to July.
 It produces an ovoid, or cylindrical spindle, or oblong shaped seed capsule.
 Which is 5–7.5 cm long and 2.5–3 cm in diameter.
 It has 6 visible veins or ribs.
 The loculicidal (having compartments) capsule, holds dark brown, round or elongated seeds, that are 4–5.5 mm long and 2–3 mm wide.